tqv24/aws_widefire_prediction/README.md

 Features of the Project:

-- Dynamic model selection from S3 storage
-- Interactive prediction interface
+- Data Engineering – Ingestion, Processing
+- Exploratory Data Analysis
+- ML Model Development
+- Model Experimentation and A/B Testing
+- ML Pipeline and Automation
-- Model metrics visualization
+- ML Model Deployment
-- Containerized deployment options

 ## Using the Application